neoskop/paperboy/README.md

-1. This setup works by add a Magnolia module to both instances, which listens for content changes and publishes details of those changes to a Webhook which publishes a message to a RabbitMQ or NATS server
+1. This setup works by add a Magnolia module to both instances, which listens for content changes and publishes details of those changes to a Webhook which publishes a message to a NATS server
 2. A client-side library then subscribes to this queue
 3. Finally it will execute an arbitrary command to trigger the actual rebuild of the frontend